narenaryan/parllel_python_tutorial/README.md

 parllel_python_tutorial
 =======================

-A tutorial for illustrating parllel python
+A tutorial for illustrating parllel python system setup and execution for article posted on impythonist.wordpress.com